ajdunton/ww-model-selection/README.md

 |CA|Arterial Network|Connectivity Analysis|connectivity.py|./inputs/arterial_kinwave **or** ./inputs/arterial_dynwave|

 # Specifying the Damage Probabilities
 The damage probabilities for each type of component are specified as inputs in connectivity.py and flow.py.
-For connectivity.py, components are either considered fully functionally or fully damaged.
+For connectivity.py, components are either considered fully functional or fully damaged.
 As such, the failure probabilities of pumps, tanks, and pipes are specified as follows:
 * PF_PUMP = 0.1
 * PF_TANK = 0.1
 * PF_PIPE = 0.01